 1/2 tsp fresh ground pepper, or to taste

-1 cup Bel’Olio Extra Light Olive Oil (I prefer this light olive oil, available at Costco; other olive oils are strong in taste.)
+1 c Bel’Olio Extra Light Olive Oil (I prefer this light olive oil, available at Costco; other olive oils are strong in taste.)

-- Peel and cut garlic cloves in half; place in a dry 11-cup, or larger, food processor; chop garlic, stopping machine twice to scrape down sides.
+- Peel and cut garlic cloves in half; place in a dry 11-cup, or larger, food processor; chop garlic, stopping machine to scrape down sides.
 IF you are making two recipes, chop the garlic for both at once; set half aside.
 (If you don’t have a food processor, may chop cloves fine with a sharp knife; may also use a Vita Mix or blender to make dressing.)

 - Add vinegar, herbs, sugar, salt, pepper, and mustard to the garlic.

 - Turn on processor; leave running.

 Fill the feeder with oil.
 (The feeder is the plunger that fits in the top of the food processor; it has a small hole in the bottom of it; this allows the oil to drip into vinegar mixture slowly, thus emulsifying the dressing; see photo.)
 Use all the oil in this manner.
 If you are using a blender, be sure to add oil very slowly, blending as you go to emulsify dressing.